 When asked by Schools Week about whether he would be setting up his own expert group, he said he would be based at the DfE, with a "small secretariat" around him.

-Education Endowment Foundation, said:

-"I'm not planning to get involved in a big

-bureaucratic structure because I think we

-need to move more quickly than that.
-But I do

-expect to engage quickly with as many of the

-networks and structures that exist."
+Collins, the former chief executive of the Education Endowment Foundation, said: "I'm not planning to get involved in a big bureaucratic structure because I think we need to move more quickly than that.
+But I do expect to engage quickly with as many of the networks and structures that exist."